 Advertising Costs - The Company's marketing and sales costs are primarily related to advertising, trade shows, public relation fees and production and distribution of collateral materials.
 In accordance with ASC 720 regarding Advertising Costs, the Company expenses advertising costs in the period in which the expense is incurred.
 Marketing and Sales costs incurred by licensees are borne fully by the licensee and are not the responsibility of the Company.
-Advertising expense for the three months ended March 31, 2014 and 2013 was \$27,406 and \$13,500, respectively.
+Advertising expense for the three months ended June 30, 2014 and 2013 was \$37,800 and \$733, respectively.
+For the six months ended June 30, 2014 and 2013, advertising expenses was \$65,206 and \$14,233, respectively.

-Earnings Per Share - Basic earnings (loss) per common share ("EPS") is calculated by dividing net loss by the weighted average number of common shares outstanding for the period.
-Diluted EPS is calculated by dividing net loss by the weighted average number of common shares outstanding, plus the assumed exercise of all dilutive securities using the treasury stock or "as converted" method, as appropriate.
+Earnings Per Share - Basic earnings (loss) per common share ("EPS") is calculated by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
+Diluted EPS is calculated by dividing net income (loss) by the weighted average number of common shares outstanding, plus the assumed exercise of all dilutive securities using the treasury stock or "as converted" method, as appropriate.
 During periods of net loss, all common stock equivalents are excluded from the diluted EPS calculation because they are antidilutive.
-Stock options to purchase 37,150 shares of common stock at March 31, 2014 have not been included as they would be antidilutive.